ANHAD

-ANHAD (Act Now for Harmony and Democracy) is an Indian socio-cultural organization established in March 2003, as a response to 2002 Gujarat riots.
+ANHAD (Act Now for Harmony and Democracy) is a socio-cultural organization established in March 2003, as a response to 2002 Gujarat riots.
 Social activist Shabnam Hashmi, sister of the slain activist Safdar Hashmi and founder of SAHMAT, Marxian historian Prof. K N Panikkar and social activist Harsh Mander are the founding members of ANHAD.
 Based in Delhi, ANHAD works in the field of secularism, human rights and communal harmony.
 ANHAD's activities include secular mobilization, sensitizing people about their democratic rights as enshrined in Indian Constitution, research and publication of books and reports, welfare programs for marginalised sections of society, launching creative mass mobilization campaigns.
 People's tribunals.
 It also work as a pressure group among political circle to take action against communalism.
 ANHAD plays a major role in Gujarat to fight against human right violations, as well as in the Kashmir Valley.

 ANHAD is registered as a trust and has six trustees as of now: They are Shabnam Hashmi, Aban Raza, Amrita Nandy, Harsh Mander, Shubha Menon and Mukhtar Shaikh.